 - A cranky baby in a stressed family situation may lead to an increased risk for situations of child abuse and neglect.

 How are we making an impact?

-The Diaper Bank of the Ozarks has touched the lives of over 55,000 babies over the past 6 years by distributing over 2,000,000 disposable diapers and over 350 cloth diaper starter kits.
-Between 70 and 80,,000 diapers are donated to 40 local partner agencies in Greene County and 29 rural partners reaching into 30 of our outlying counties who then distribute to families in need.
+The Diaper Bank of the Ozarks has touched the lives of over 55,000 babies over the past 6 years by distributing over 3,000,000 disposable diapers and over 350 cloth diaper starter kits.
+Between 70,000 and 80,000 diapers are donated to 40 local partner agencies in the Springfield Metro and 56 agencies reaching into 58 of our outlying counties who then distribute to families in need.
 The requests for help with diapers come in daily.
 Single moms or dads, grandparents raising grandchildren while on a fixed income, the unemployed, underemployed, teen moms, and so many more are affected.
 Another program of the Diaper Bank is Diapers for Daycare, where we stand beside parents who are required to supply diapers to their daycare provider so that they are able to work and bring home a paycheck.

 The Diaper Bank of the Ozarks partners with 40 agencies serving children in Greene County.
 These partner agencies include Crosslines, Harmony House, Lifehouse Crisis Maternity Home, Doula Foundation, Pregnancy Care Center and Republic Pregnancy Resource Center.
 We plan to distribute at least 550,000 diapers through these agencies each year.